 Dedication to eating healthfully doesn't seem harmful to most people.
-But, for some, a fixation on healthy eating develops into an obsession.
-If someone refuses to eat food that is not "pure" and starts avoiding foods they once loved or entire food groups, they may be suffering from a disordered eating pattern called orthorexia.
+But, for some, a fixation on healthy eating develops into an obsession that may disrupt other areas of life.
+It can be concerning when someone suddenly starts avoiding foods they once loved or eliminates entire food groups.
+Eating disorders and disordered eating can take many forms, one of which is the disordered eating pattern called orthorexia.

 What is Orthorexia?

 While there is currently no formal criteria for diagnosing orthorexia, it is generally interpreted as an unhealthy fixation on eating “pure” foods.
-Originally identified as a disordered eating behavior in the '90s, experts believe it has been gaining steam in recent years, fed by food marketing claims and by the media's often conflicting dietary advice.
+Originally identified as a disordered eating behavior in the '90s, experts believe food marketing claims and social media have continued to fuel the behavior.
 Like anorexia nervosa, orthorexia is a disorder rooted in food restriction.
 Unlike anorexia, for people with orthorexia, the focus is generally on the quality instead of the quantity of food being restricted.

 An Isolating Disorder

-Sharing a meal is one of the key ways we socialize and bond in society.
+Eating together and sharing a meal is a major way we socialize and bond in society.
 But for people suffering from orthorexia, a family meal can seem like a minefield.
 Eating food that they don't consider pure, or that someone else has prepared, can cause an extreme amount of anxiety.

 Someone suffering from orthorexia may not enjoy food in the same way that someone with a healthy relationship to food does.
-Rather, people with orthorexia feel virtuous when they eat the foods they consider to be good or safe, while deviating from their self-imposed food restrictions causes anxiety and self-loathing.
+Rather, people with orthorexia feel virtuous when they eat foods they consider to be good or safe, while deviating from their food restrictions cause anxiety and self-loathing.

 The Road to Recovery

-Disordered eating patterns can have grave mental and physical health consequences, and people suffering from them need professional help.
+Disordered eating patterns can have serious mental and physical health consequences, and successful recovery requires professional help.
 If you think you or someone you know is suffering from orthorexia, there are a variety of resources available, including talking with a healthcare provider or a psychotherapist.